abaldeweg/consumption/README.md

 - VUE_APP_BASE_URL - The Base URL, in case the app is installed in a subdirectory.
 - VUE_APP_PRODUCTS - Your products as comma separated values e.g. `milk,coffee,cola`
-- VUE_APP_UNITS - Your units as comma separated values e.g. `carton,piece,ml,l,g,kg`
+- VUE_APP_UNITS - Your units as comma separated values e.g. `carton,piece,can,ml,l,g,kg`
 - VUE_APP_SHARE_MAIL - Default address for share by mail
 - AUTH - The value will be written to `/usr/local/apache2/.htpasswd`